Last Updated: 11/22/23 | November 22nd, 2023

 This American-born guide and published art historian has been a Rome resident for 20 years.
 She hosts in-depth theme-based walking tours (I love traveling with a theme).
 So, if you’ve ever daydreamed of having an actual art historian accompany you to the Vatican Museums and St. Peter’s Basilica, give Elizabeth a call.
 Love Baroque sculptor Bernini?
 Go down a 17th-century rabbit hole with her.
 Want to fully indulge yourself in the intriguing history of Christian Rome?
 Elizabeth will take you there.
 No matter what your interests, Elizabeth can design a tour to suit your thematic needs.

-Enquire via the website for tour pricing.
+Inquire via the website for tour pricing.

 4. Fat Tire Tours